-Since you’re a seller, planning on make the most out of this holiday season, it is essential that you know, Amazon – the world’s largest online retailer, plays by its own set of Black Friday Rules.
-This article focusses on Amazon Black Friday tips that a seller will benefit the most from.
+Since you’re a seller, planning on making the most out of this holiday season, it is essential that you know, Amazon – the world’s largest online retailer, plays by its own set of Black Friday Rules.

 Looking at past occurrences, Amazon broke its “single-day-sales” record this July and there’s a strong possibility that this may happen again, during Black Friday.
 Taking this massive elevation in online shopping traffic into consideration, Amazon sellers must be prepared to make the most out of Amazon’s Black Friday and boost their sales ten-fold.